Azure Storage Explorer troubleshooting guide

 When Storage Explorer performs sign in in your web browser, a redirect to

 localhost is done at the end of the sign in process.
 Browsers sometimes raise a warning or error that the redirect is being performed with HTTP instead of HTTPS.
 Some browsers may also try to force the redirect to be performed with HTTPS.
-If either of these happen, then depending on your browser, you have a variety of options:
+If either of these happen, then depending on your browser, you have various options:

 - Ignore the warning.